carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 Now we can go to our new directory and open the 4 HTML files.

 Depending on your system,
-you should be able to select and open them all at once via a right click menu in your file browser.
+you should be able to select and open them all at once via a right-click menu in your file browser.

 > ## Exercise 3: Discuss the quality of sequencing files
 >
 > Discuss your results with a neighbor.
 Which sample(s) looks the best
-> in terms of per base sequence quality?
+> per base sequence quality?
 Which sample(s) look the
 > worst?
 >
 >> ## Solution